lpaube/NetPractice/README.md

 </p>
 </br>

 TCP stands for **Transmission Control Protocol**.
-It is a communications standard that enables application programs and computing devices to exchange messages over a network.
-It is designed to send packets across the internet.
+It is a communications standard that enables application programs and devices to exchange messages over a network.
+It is used to send packets across the internet.

 TCP guarantees the integrity of the data being communicated over a network.
-Before it transmits data, TCP establishes a connection between a source and its destination, which it ensures remains live until communication begins.
+Before it transmits data, TCP establishes a connection between a source and its destination, which remains active until communication begins.
 It then breaks large amounts of data into smaller packets, while ensuring end-to-end delivery without loss of any data.

 <div align="right">
   <b><a href="#top">↥ back to top</a></b>